 The Noel Hanson Memorial Scholarship of $1,000 is awarded to a high school senior who has demonstrated significant service to the fair for at least one year, and who has shown consistent academic progress.

-For the 2021 -2022 School Year, a scholarship in memory of Dan Torres will be awarded to a student with a passion and interest in pursuing a career or higher education in music.
+For the 2021 -2022 School Year, a scholarship in memory of Dan Torres will be awarded to a student with a passion and interest in pursuing a career or further education in music.